FarronF/limerick-council-meetings/meetings/2021/12/14-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 19th October 2021.md

 projects will be subject to a process involving an Environmental Impact Assessment (EIA) and An

-Bord Pleanála approval and all schemes have the potential to be referred for judicial review.--- 6
+Bord Pleanála approval and all schemes have the potential to be referred for judicial review.
+---
+6

 **Item 5: Notice of Motion submitted by Cllr.
 S. Hartigan (referred from Metro** **Meeting)**